pedrosa-t/lynis-automator/README.md

 # lynis-automator
-Fabric recipe for download lynis, upload, execute, retrieve log and report and clean artefacts.
+Fabric recipe for download lynis, upload, execute, retrieve log and report and clean artefacts on remote machines.